Public and Behavioral Health

 Evaluation Approach

-The IPS, Peers, CRA and MHU evaluations are based on the RE-AIM Framework (reach, effectiveness, adoption, implementation, and maintenance).
+The CRAFT, IPS, MHU, Mobile MOUD, and Peers evaluations are based on the RE-AIM Framework (reach, effectiveness, adoption, implementation, and maintenance).
 A multi-methods approach is used across all the evaluations including:

 • Logic model development